Apollonia5/MyBike_landing/README.md

-# Base layout template with Gulp, SCSS and Stylelint
+# MyBike landing

 Technologies used: HTML5/CSS3/Sass

 The page is adapted for different devices.